bekzodbuyukov/docker-experience/README.md

 # docker-experience
-To get experience of using Docker
+To get an experience of using Docker

 General pattern (algorithm):
 - create a virtual environment locally and install Django